Tinkerforge/doc/en/source/Hardware/Bricks/Master_Brick.rst

 large distances (RS485).

-The maximum stack consists of (bottom to top): 1x Step-Down Power Supply, 1x Master Brick, 8x arbitrarily Bricks, 2x Master Extensions.
+The maximum stack consists of (bottom to top): 1x Step-Down Power Supply, 1x Master Brick, 8x arbitrary Bricks, 2x Master Extensions.
 With all Bricks being Master Bricks in a stack up to 9 Master Bricks x 4 Bricklets each = 36 Bricklets can be connected to a single stack.